Ardhish2210/Verilog_practice/README.md

 > **Building Digital Dreams, One Module at a Time** ⚡

 Welcome to my Verilog learning laboratory!
-This repository chronicles my journey through the fascinating world of hardware description languages and digital desig
+This repository chronicles my journey through the fascinating world of hardware description languages and digital design.

 ## 🎯 What's Inside